-Snow expected in couple of weeks with cloudy and damp days ahead
+UK weather: Snow expected in couple of weeks with cloudy and damp days ahead

 Rainfall may become more persistent and potentially heavy in some areas with the days expected to see a maximum temperature of around 10C, according to the Met Office.

-The cloudy conditions will persist overnight, with outbreaks of rain continuing with a minimum temperature of around 4C and a frosty start to the next day.
+Cloudy conditions will persist overnight, with outbreaks of rain continuing with a minimum temperature of around 4C and a frosty start to the next day.

 This is a slight shift from the temperatures seen earlier this week with unseasonably mild conditions as the mercury reached the high of 16C in parts of the UK, such as Suffolk, which is usually around 8C for this time of the year.